LIPP: Load-Aware Informative Path Planning with Physical Sampling: Problem Formulation

 where $ k_{VV} \in \mathbb{R}^{n \times n}, \quad k_{TV} \in \mathbb{R}^{m \times n}, $ and $N \in \mathbb{R}^{n \times n}$ is a diagonal noise matrix whose entries depend on the sampling amount decision $l_j$, and its diagonal element is defined as $N_{jj}=\frac{\sigma^2}{l_j}$ using our new measurement noise model.

-However, the objective in \eqref{eq:postvar_1} involves a matrix inverse whose entries depend nonlinearly on the discrete sampling decisions through $N$, resulting in a highly nonlinear and nonconvex problem, making such an inverse-based formulation not directly amenable to standard optimization solvers.
+However, the objective in \eqref{eq:postvar_1} involves a matrix inverse whose entries depend nonlinearly on the discrete sampling decisions through $N$, resulting in a highly nonlinear and nonconvex problem not directly amenable to standard optimization solvers.

 To address this, we leverage the equivalence between the GP posterior mean and the linear least-squares estimator (LLSE) under Gaussian assumptions (Theorem~5 in \cite{10916979}).
-Crucially, this is not a linear approximation of the GP posterior but an exact algebraic identity: under jointly Gaussian assumptions, the LLSE coincides with the conditional expectation, so the resulting reformulation preserves the original objective exactly.
+Crucially, this is not a linear approximation but an exact algebraic identity: under jointly Gaussian assumptions, the LLSE coincides with the conditional expectation, so the reformulation preserves the original objective exactly.
 The key insight is that the optimal GP predictor at each test location is a linear combination of the observations at visited vertices; collecting this weight matrix into $A\in\mathbb{R}^{m\times n}$, the posterior covariance can be written as a polynomial in $A$ and $N$ without the matrix inverse.

 Specifically, we introduce a mixed-integer formulation of Problem 1 as follows.